Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Abstract

 \section{Abstract}

 We study a class of interacting particle systems in which $n$ signed particles move on the real line.
-At close range particles with the same sign repel and particles with opposite sign attract each other.
-The repulsion and attraction are described by the same singular interaction force $f$.
-Particles of opposite sign may collide in finite time.
+This class includes the overdamped dynamics (i.e.\ `velocity = force') of charged particles interacting by the Coulomb potential.
+Particles of opposite sign collide typically in finite time.
 Upon collision, pairs of colliding particles are removed from the system.

-In a recent paper by Peletier, Po\v{z}\'ar and the author, one particular particle system of this type was studied; that in which $f(x) = \frac1x$ is the Coulomb force.
-Global well-posedness of this particle system was shown and a discrete-to-continuum limit (i.e.\ $n \to \infty$) to a nonlocal PDE for the signed particle density was established.
+In a recent paper by Peletier, Po\v{z}\'ar and the author, the specific case of the Coulomb potential was studied.
+Global well-posedness of the corresponding particle system was shown and a discrete-to-continuum limit (i.e.\ $n \to \infty$) to a nonlocal PDE for the signed particle density was established.
 Both results rely on innovative use of techniques in ODE theory and viscosity solutions.

-In the present paper we extend these results to a large class of particle systems in order to cover many new applications.
-Motivated by these applications, we consider the presence of an external force $g$, consider interaction forces $f$ with a large range of singularities and allow $f$ to scale with $n$.
-To handle this class of $f$ we develop several new proof techniques in addition to those used for the Coulomb force.
+The particle system with the Coulomb potential has a limited range of applications.
+The aim of the present paper is to broadly widen this range by adding an external potential and by considering a large class of interaction potentials which, moreover, may scale with $n$.
+Several key steps in the proofs for the Coulomb potential do not carry over; new techniques are developed to establish these steps.

-{\textbf{Keywords}}: {Interacting particle systems, asymptotic analysis, viscosity solutions}
+{\textbf{Keywords}}: {Interacting particle systems, asymptotic analysis, viscosity solutions.}

-{\textbf{MSC}}: {74H10, 35D40, 34E18}
+{\textbf{MSC}}: {74H10, 35D40, 34E18.}